Heber City, Utah: Transportation

 U.S. Route 40 and U.S. Route 189 both cross the city.
 Interstate 80 is located approximately eighteen miles north of the city and can be accessed via Highway 40, while Interstate 15 can be accessed via Highway 189 through Provo Canyon and is approximately twenty-five miles away.
 A typical drive to downtown Salt Lake City is 45 to 60 minutes.

 Heber City was connected to Provo by a 32 mi railroad line.
 The line, completed in 1899, was used by Denver & Rio Grande Western until 1967.
 Today, a portion of the line is used by the famous Heber Valley Railroad, a heritage railroad open to the public.

 The Heber City Municipal Airport, or Russ McDonald Field, FAA identifier HCR, is located two miles south of the city, near the junction of U.S. Route 40 and U.S. Route 189, and is capable of handling aircraft up to large corporate jets, including Gulfstreams and Global Express.
 Approximately 85 aircraft are based at the airport.
 The airport is served by a GPS instrument approach procedure, allowing aircraft to arrive at the airport in adverse weather.
 During the winter ski season, and particularly the Sundance Film Festival, the airport is crowded with corporate jets as it is the closest airport to Park City.
-The airport is also home to the Heber Valley Airshow, held each summer.
 The nearest airports with commercial airline service are Provo Municipal Airport (35 miles) and Salt Lake City International Airport (49 miles).

 High Valley Transit provides free local transit in Heber City, with the 106 providing service to Park City, where connections are available to Kamas Valley, Kimball Junction and Salt Lake City.
 There is also a microtransit zone within Heber City.

 Intercity transportation is provided by two round-trips operated by Salt Lake Express on its Vernal - Salt Lake City route.